-Perseus House’s Work Experience Program provides residents with an introduction into the world of work.
+Perseus House’s Work Experience Program provides residents with an introduction to the world of work.
 We provide professional mentoring to ensure a standard of work excellence and also, for eligible residents, to afford a legitimate source of income to assist payment of restitution and costs/fines and the establishment of a personal savings account.
 Residents who owe community service hours are assisted by our staff to fulfill them.
 Opportunities to give back to the community include working with autistic children and adults, gardening and landscaping, and intergenerational activities.

 On January 14th our Work Experience Supervisor, Mr. Henry, and Andromeda House Residential client, Renny, presented to Joe Roots Grill Owner, Elmer Keisel with a set of Cornhole games, which he won at our annual golf tournament.
 Mr. Keisel asked if we could personalize the cornhole game with his logo and our talented Renny did all the work and helped with the assembly of the game.
 Renny wrote this about her experience being in the WEP.